Changissnz/selfinterest/README.md

 and the means of rule enabled by that achievement are supposed to be justified solely by that achievement.
 This reasoning is a big category in the antibody that disapproves of the notion of meritocratic as being as infallible as omnipotence.
-In it, there is the idea that competition itself is supposed to be the determinant in what is "right" or "wrong", which then subordinates the system of righteousness, that which is supposed to hover over all of human beings, to simply becoming a tool for particular human beings.
+In it, there is the idea that competition itself is supposed to be the domineering determinant in what is "right" or "wrong", which then subordinates the system of righteousness, that which is supposed to hover over all of human beings, to simply becoming a tool for particular human beings.
+The circularity of wrongdoing, viewed in ways such as the most deplorable yet preventable tragedies and comedies that depict the foolish and wicked as very entertaining forces, out of irrationality, that is, their thinking and actions that do not fit the conceptualization of good in the form of linear chains of reasoning.